Michigan Animal Shelter Registration Details & FAQ

 - Michigan’s homeless shelter animals are the primary beneficiaries of these donated dollars.

-The annual grant cycle is February 1st – September 15th.
+The annual grant cycle (please note change in grant cycle dates) is February 1st – September 1st.
 Applications must be received by October 15th of the year prior to the Grant cycle.
 Use our checklist to help ensure your application packet is complete: Animal Welfare Fund Grant Checklist

 - Animal Welfare Fund Grant Application

 - 2020 Michigan Voluntary Contribution Schedule (Form 4642)

 Grant Recipient Payment Instructions

 Anyone who receives grant payments from the State of Michigan must be registered with SIGMA Vendor Self Service (VSS) financial and business system.
 Vendors previously registered to receive payment from the State of Michigan under the previous system, “Contract & Payment Express” (C&PE), were automatically converted to the new system.
 For more information on how to register can be found on SIGMA’s website: SIGMA VSS

 Select “Register” button on left panel of the screen and follow instructions.